akshayjadhav127/weather_forecast/README.md

 Replace `$ db_host`, `$ db_user`, `$ db_pass`, and `$ db_name` with the ones you use.

+## How to use

-Then run the feature by opening [http://localhost:8080/](http://localhost:8080/)
+Then run the feature by opening [http://localhost:8081/](http://localhost:80/) open index.php file [http://localhost:8081/index.php] click on register> register your user> login your user with id and password> search city opetion> logout button>

-## License

-This repo is under <a href="https://github.com/hendrasob/Login-Register/blob/master/LICENSE">MIT License</a>